Yiddish Theatre Forum [YTF]

 An international conference devoted to the history, repertoire, and

 legacies of the Yiddish theatre.
-Begins May 7 with a special presentation
+Begins May 7 with a special

 by the